nmughal/fee-testing/README.md

 # Front End Testing

-This repo is a practice area for testing front end JavaScript code.
+This TIY repo is a practice area for testing front end JavaScript code.

+Using the given project repo, we're setting up a testing infrastructure with Mocha, Chai, and Karma.